+33 642 51 27 79 - text and we'll call you back

 DAY 4 - LA SALLE LES ALPES TO BARCELONETTE - 100KM, CLIMBING 2,500 METRES

-Unfortunately there's only a short warm-up today; we go straight into the climb to the Col des Saisies (1650m), which is nearly 15km long, and topped by a busy ski resort.
+Back along the valley for a short warm-up, and then we turn left into the climb to the Col des Saisies (1650m), which is nearly 15km long, and topped by a busy ski resort.
 There's a 15km descent down to Beaufort with its raised, cobbled crossings, and then we immediately climb again along a shady, wooded, but winding road for 20km to the Cormet de Roselend (1968m), passing the large reservoir of Lac de Roselend, on the way.
 From here the landscape is very lush and green, with huge rocks that seem to have been thrown randomly on the ground.
 Down the 20km into Bourg St Maurice and then we have our only respite for the day, about 10km of fairly level ground before we make our last climb up to Val d'Isère, with the hydro-electric dam of the Lac du Chevril in front of us.
 Every ten years they drain the reservoir for maintenance and you can see the remains of Old Tignes village, which was flooded when the barrage was built after WWII.
 We stay the night in Val d'Isère.

 From Val d'Isère we climb 16km to the Col de l'Iseran (2764m), an hors categorie climb, and formerly the highest paved mountain pass in France until the authorities in Alpes de Haute Provence decided to rework the road at the Col de la Bonette to make it higher.
 At this altitude the scenery is stunning, with clouds actually nestled amongst the mountains, like water in a lake.
 From here we descend nearly 70km, down a narrow, twisting road, through a really dramatic landscape, which gradually transforms into green mountainsides and grazing cattle, until we arrive in Bonneval, the most beautiful village in the Savoie region, and the highest commune in France.
 The buildings have changed from wooden chalets, to stone houses with amazing stone slabs forming their roofs.
 We cycle through Lanslebourg and on for almost 40km more until we turn left in St-Michel-de-Maurienne at the foot of the Col du Télégraphe (1566m), which is nearly 12km long, and the site of a fort where a telegraph station used to be situated to send messages between France and Italy, hence the name.
 Finally we tackle the mighty Galibier (2677m), rising quickly above the treeline and cycling through scenery that's beautiful, if bleak.
 We descend through Monêtièr-les-Bains, and on to La Salle les Alpes, where you'll be very relieved to arrive at our hotel.